-Mentors help guide and advise Licentiate members on their pathway to being Chartered.
-It is a great way to engage with the next generation of Chartered members, and also counts towards your CPD requirements.
+Mentors help, guide and advise Licentiate members as they seek to become Chartered.
+Mentoring is a great way to engage with the next generation of Chartered members, and also counts towards your CPD requirements.

 You will help your candidate develop their knowledge and understanding of the requirements of professional practice to an appropriate level to enable them to be successful in the Chartership exam.
-Mentors aren’t expcted to spoonfeed candididates, and won’t simply provide answers.
-Rather, you should help your candidate explore the syllabus, and wider professional practice, and provide signposting for specific evidence.
+Mentors aren’t expected to spoonfeed candidates, and you won’t simply provide answers.
+Rather, you will help your candidate explore the syllabus, and wider professional practice, and provide signposting for specific evidence.

 You must provide an assessment of your candidate’s knowledge and understanding at the beginning of their journey, in the form of the initial review.
 You then provide an update at the end of every quarter, in the form of the mentor review.
 This allows you to indicate any changes in the level of knowledge and understanding, and describe how this change has occurred.
 It is also your responsibility to notify the supervisor when, in your view, your candidate is ready to take the Chartership exam.